Correcting or Amending a Birth Certificate After a Sex Change/Reassignment

 Note: A sex change/reassignment is not the same as a sex field correction.
 A sex field error correction is completed to correct a clerical error made by the hospital or Local Registrar at the time the sex information was entered on the birth certificate, (i.e., entering female for male, or male for female).

 An Affidavit to Amend a Record VS 24 (PDF) form must be submitted to change the sex listed on the birth certificate to match the person’s sex identity.
-When submitting a:
+The name may be changed on the same VS 24 form, however a certified court order name change is required.
+The VS 24 form must:

 To change the name on the birth certificate while changing sex, a certified copy of the court order changing name must be submitted.